MIT-Emerging-Talent/ET6-practice-code-review/notes/README.md

 overcame hurdles as a team.
 - 🎨 **Creative Additions:** Doodles, memes, or anything that adds color to our shared experience!

+This space is all about **connection** and **growth**.
+Use it freely to document your learning, share your quirks, or just have fun.
+Let’s make this a treasure trove of memories and insights!